decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 The lower bound uses the fact that the protocol is deterministic.
 There have been several attempts at circumventing the lower bound using **randomness** and even against an adaptive adversary.
 Here are a few notable ones:
 - [King-Saia](https://arxiv.org/pdf/1002.4561.pdf): Through a sequence of fascinating new ideas, King and Saia presented a beautiful information-theoretic protocol that broke the quadratic communication complexity.
 Their protocol uses randomness, assumes that honest parties can erase data, and does not allow the adversary to claw back messages.
 - [Algorand](https://www.sciencedirect.com/science/article/pii/S030439751930091X?via%3Dihub) uses  cryptographic randomness (VRFs) to form small committees.
 Algorand assumes the adaptive adversary is weak: it cannot cause the corrupt parties to remove the in-flight messages that were sent before the party was corrupted.
-- [Randomized version of Dolev-Reischuk.](https://users.cs.duke.edu/~kartik/papers/podc2019.pdf) Any (possibly randomized) Byzantine Agreement protocol must in expectation incur at least $\Omega(f^2)$ communication in the presence of a strongly adaptive adversary capable of performing "after-the-fact removal", where $f$ denotes the number of corrupt parties.
+- [Randomized version of Dolev-Reischuk.](https://decentralizedthoughts.github.io/2024-12-16-strong-adaptive-lower-bound/) Any (possibly randomized) Byzantine Agreement protocol must in expectation incur at least $\Omega(f^2)$ communication in the presence of a strongly adaptive adversary capable of performing "after-the-fact removal", where $f$ denotes the number of corrupt parties (see [paper](https://users.cs.duke.edu/~kartik/papers/podc2019.pdf)).
 - The above result implies that even against a static adversary, any protocol that runs in $o(n^2)$ complexity must have a non-zero probability of error.
 - The work of [Spiegelman, DISC 2021](https://arxiv.org/pdf/2002.06993.pdf) proves a generalization in the early stopping setting: if the actual number of failures in an execution is $k\leq f$ then $\Omega(f+kf)$ messages are required.
-- See this [follow up](https://decentralizedthoughts.github.io/2022-08-14-new-DR-LB/) post on new Dolev-Reischuk style lower bounds for *Crusader Agreement* against a Byzantine adversary.
+- See this [follow-up](https://decentralizedthoughts.github.io/2022-08-14-new-DR-LB/) post on new Dolev-Reischuk style lower bounds for *Crusader Agreement* against a Byzantine adversary.

 ## Broadcast vs Agreement